22 Jun To Zoom Or Not To Zoom…Is That the Question?

-As I have thought about my experience with these platforms, there are a few things that have surprised me.
+I have thought about my experience with these platforms from the perspective of a digital business consultant, and there are a few things that have surprised me.
 1) How come a great company like Microsoft still has not figured out how to show more than four video feeds when using Teams on an iPad?
 2) How is it possible that Google, a company obsessed with innovation and a satisfying user experience, has not managed to develop a virtual meeting platform that is easy to use?
 3) In this age of agile software development and iterative nimble programming techniques, why is it taking everyone so long to catch up with the feature-rich best-in-class Zoom platform developed by a startup company in San Jose, California?
 And didn’t Skype practically invent video conferencing in 2003?
 After Microsoft acquired Skype in May of 2011, nine years ago, what happened?

 Yes, there have been concerns about security on Zoom and clearly the company is not perfect.
 But company leaders have reacted quickly while under tremendous public scrutiny, they have constantly updated their software with security improvements and useful features (e.g., breakout rooms, virtual backgrounds), and — no one can argue — have met the challenge of scaling their business successfully.
 In December of 2019, a mere six months ago, Zoom averaged 10 million users a day.
 Three months later, in March, the virtual platform averaged 200 million users a day.
 By April it was 300 million users a day.
 That is only possible with high-quality networking and software architecture and an effective management team.